 DBRS Limited (DBRS Morningstar) confirmed the Issuer Rating and Senior Unsecured Debt rating of Vale S.A.
 (Vale or the Company) at BBB (low).
-DBRS Morningstar also confirmed the Senior Unsecured Debt rating of Vale Overseas Limited and the All Series Debentures & Notes rating of Vale Canada Limited at BBB (low).
+DBRS Morningstar also confirmed the Senior Unsecured Debt rating of Vale Overseas Limited and All Series of Debentures & Notes for Vale Canada Limited at BBB (low).
 All trends are Stable.
-The confirmations result from (1) Vale’s financial risk profile benefiting from record high iron ore prices and (2) Vale’s favourable debt maturity schedule with no maturities representing more than 10% of total gross debt until 2024.
-The Stable trends are a result of Vale’s business risk profile remaining strong for the rating based on long-life reserves, low operating cost structure, and significant size with strong logistics supply chains, especially with China.
-DBRS Morningstar does not consider a more than three-notch differential between Brazil’s BB (low) Long-Term Foreign Currency rating and Vale’s Issuer Rating likely.
+The confirmations are primarily a recognition that DBRS Morningstar limits the difference between the Federative Republic of Brazil’s (Brazil) BB (low) Long-Term Foreign Currency–Issuer Rating and Brazilian-domiciled Vale’s Issuer Rating at three notches.
+Factors that support the rating include (1) Vale’s ongoing debt reduction initiatives, including the favourable debt maturity schedule with no maturities representing more than 10% of total gross debt until 2027; and (2) Vale’s financial risk profile continuing to benefit from robust iron ore prices relative to historical levels.
+In addition, the ratings are supported by Vale’s business risk profile, including the Company’s long-life iron ore reserves, low operating cost structure, significant size, and strongly integrated supply chain, particularly with China.

-As a result, Vale’s key credit metrics remain supportive of a higher rating within the investment-grade BBB category.
-DBRS Morningstar’s sovereign rating for Brazil is BB (low) with a Stable trend, which does not preclude Vale from having an investment-grade rating; however, if Brazil’s credit outlook does not remain stable going forward and a further downgrade to the B rating category ensues, a negative rating action placing the Company in the non-investment-grade BB category could follow, irrespective of Vale's current credit strength.
+Overall, Vale’s key credit metrics are supportive of a higher rating within the investment-grade BBB category.
+DBRS Morningstar’s sovereign rating for Brazil is BB (low) with a Stable trend, which does not preclude Vale from having an investment-grade rating.
+However, if DBRS Morningstar assesses Brazil’s credit outlook weakening and a downgrade to the B rating category or lower results, a negative rating action could follow for Vale, tipping the Company into the non-investment-grade category irrespective of its strong credit metrics.

 All figures are in U.S. dollars unless otherwise noted.